Important Information about Mobility Scooters and Power Chairs

 Scooters with the correct lights can travel on the road.
 Scooters without road-legal lighting can travel on the road where there is no alternative such as a pavement.
 Click here for the 'Highway Code' for mobility scooters.

 The actual range of a mobility scooter varies from the advertised figures depending on all sorts of issues relating for example to the size, type and age of the batteries; terrain; tyre condition; load; weather conditions and so on.
-Click here to link to a Motability article on tips for maximising the life of your mobility scooter battery.

 We recommend that a scooter is serviced every year.
 Some insurance companies will not pay out on an insurance claim without proof that the scooter has been serviced annually.